-Newly bought tea container are normally carry some odor, especially the sealing ring of tea container.
+Newly ceramic tea containers normally have special muddy odor.
+It is recommended to steam new ceramic tea containers with in water for 5 to 10 minutes before initial use.
 Therefore, clean it and let it dry before use.
 You can also put a little cheaper tea in the new container to absorb and clean the odor in the beginning; except for a few teas that need to be refrigerated, all the tea containers should be placed in a dry, ventilated and room temperature environment.
 A good storage environment allows the tea to perform the magic of time after time passes

 The reason why tea is fascinating is probably because it has unpredictable beauty, always leading to exploration and patience.
 The tea that has been stored over time often contains a rich trace of life and breath. the mystery of time is hidden here for us to interpret.